-Mixed these together to stain the mahogany 50/50:
+Mixed these to stain the mahogany 50/50:

-Staining Stone, wood ,and Bent lamination – Behind the scenes of the stone bench build
+Staining Stone, wood, and Bent lamination – Behind the scenes of the stone bench build

 One of the questions I got was what did I use to make the stone look wet in the pictures.

-when I got the stone it was pretty beat up, probably from rolling around in the back of a dump truck on the way to the landscape supply yard.
+When I got the stone, it was pretty beat up, probably from rolling around in the back of a dump truck on the way to the landscape supply yard.

 I dabbed it on the scuffed areas and tried to feather it into the existing weather patina.
 I also used some general finishes spice walnut as well to darken some of the areas to make it look more natural.

-But before I did all this to the final work piece, I tested my technique on the piece I had split off the bottom to be sure I liked it.
+But before I did all this to the final workpiece, I tested my technique on the piece I had split off the bottom to be sure I liked it.

-The next question was what was in the spray bottle while I was staining the mahogany?
+The next question was, what was in the spray bottle while I was staining the mahogany?

-It was just plain old water, my initial test pieces I felt where just a tad too dark, so instead of trying to lighten up the stain, I sprayed water over the whole piece and let it set for a bit.
+It was just plain old water, my initial test pieces I felt where just a tad too dark, so instead of trying to lighten up the stain, I sprayed water over the whole piece and let it sit for a bit.
 Then I came back and applied the stain.
-The water did 2 things, soaked deeper into the thirsty part of the wood, so the stain soaked in more evenly and also diluted it just ever so slightly to a color I liked.
+The water did two things, soaked deeper into the thirsty part of the wood, so the stain soaked in more evenly and also diluted it just ever so slightly to a color I liked.